Is It Unhealthy to Get Too Much Sleep?

 - Try to get up at the same time every day, even on the weekends.

-- Keep your alarm clock across the room so you have to get it when it goes off.
+- Keep your alarm clock across the room so you have to get up to turn it off.

 - Don't use the snooze button on your alarm clock.

 - Don't stay up past midnight before going to bed.